Suncor Announces $12 Million In Improvements Following Emissions Investigation

 In 2020, Suncor upgraded the automatic shutdown system in Plant 2.
 Officials plan to upgrade the same system in Plant 1 by the end of June.
 The company also plans to have a Programmable Logic Controller as well as upgraded instrumentation, automated shutdown valves and new hydraulic pressure units by 2023 to make the shutdown process more reliable.

 The total cost to implement the improvements is $12 million, which exceeds the initial $5 million commitment from Suncor as part of the settlement with the state.
-Officials say upgrades to Plant 2 alone will cost $10 million.MORE NEWS: Alarms Sound At Suncor Refinery After Vapor Release
+Officials say upgrades to Plant 2 alone will cost $10 million.READ MORE: ‘History Of Abusing This Community’: Commerce City Mayor Expresses Frustration With Suncor

+“We have room for improvement, and we will improve, and we hope to share that and share that journey with the community,” Austin said.

+Steve O’Dorisio, Commissioner for Adams County district 4, said the report’s findings about culture and training at the refinery were disappointing and “what we’ve feared the most.”
+Moving forward, he said he wants to see company executives acknowledge the problems directly to the community and hopes the state will hold the company to its promises.

 To read more about the investigation and Suncor’s improvement plan, click here.